phaserjs/phaser/README.md

 * BitmapText with tints applied wouldn't update properly in Canvas mode (thanks @Pajamaman #1969)
 * Group.cacheAsBitmap would be incorrectly offset in Canvas mode (thanks @mkristo #1925)
 * Text.setTextBounds didn't add the x and y values to the width and height offsets.
+* Line.rotate used a calculation method which resulted in the line growing (or shrinking) in length over time, the more it was rotated.
+The new method never changes the lines length.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).